Rayenskill/Trevo/README.md

 # Trevo
-Online markeplace where you acn sell items, chat with others, and more.
+Online markeplace where you can sell items, chat with others, and more.